 A widespread switch to EVs would lead to cleaner, quieter streets and help stop rising temperatures worldwide.
 That’s why California is pushing for electric trucks and, in another recent move, electric passenger vehicles.

 Where California leads, the rest of the U.S. may follow.
-The Times reports that six other states are waiting to enact similar laws.
+The Times reports that six other states have already adopted rules in line with California’s.

 At the same time, as manufacturers change their design and production plans to meet California’s requirements, they’re also likely to change their offerings in other states to match.